How It Works

 Read the result

-You'll get a trust score from 0 to 100, a verdict, and a breakdown of every signal that contributed to it.
+You'll get a trust score from 0 to 100, a verdict, and a breakdown of every check that ran.

 The trust score

 A number from 0 to 100.
 Higher is safer.
-50 is the neutral baseline — a brand new unknown URL with no signals in either direction.
-Most legitimate sites score above 65; anything below 30 has serious red flags.
+50 is the neutral baseline.
+A brand new URL with no signals in either direction starts there.
+Most legitimate sites score above 65.
+Anything below 30 is worth treating as dangerous.

 Risky